ericrobolson/blog_gen/README.md

-An experiment in hexagonal architecture, type driven development and compiler design.
+An experiment in architecture, type driven development and compiler design.
+The end result is a compiler that takes in specific Markdown files and outputs a static website.

 Roadmap
 - [x] Parse env args for input directory + output directory